imdrasil/jennifer.cr/docs/configuration.md

 * `model_files_path` - path to the models locations; is used by model and migration generators; default: `"./src/models"`
 * `structure_folder` - path to the database structure file location; if set to empty string - parent folder of `migration_files_path` is used; default: `""`
 * `max_bind_vars_count` - maximum allowed count of bind variables; if nothing specified - used adapter's default value; default: `nil`

-From `0.5.1` `Jennifer::Config` has started working under singleton pattern instead of using class as a container for all configuration properties.

 ## Logging